paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-041-consumer-credit-protection.md

 (5) subtitle E of the Consumer Financial Protection Act of 2010 [[12 U.S.C.
 5561](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5561&num=0&edition=prelim) et seq.], by the Bureau, with respect to any person subject to this subchapter, except that the Bureau shall not have authority to enforce the requirements of section 1693o–2 of this title or any regulations prescribed by the Board under section 1693o–2 of this title.
 The terms used in paragraph (1) that are not defined in this subchapter or otherwise defined in section 3(s) of the Federal Deposit Insurance Act ([12 U.S.C.
 1813(s)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1813/s&num=0&edition=prelim)) shall have the meaning given to them in section 1(b) of the International Banking Act of 1978 ([12 U.S.C.
 3101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section3101&num=0&edition=prelim)).

-**(b) Violations of subchapter deemed violations of pre-existing statutory requirements; additional powers** For the purpose of the exercise by any agency referred to in any of paragraphs (1) through (4) of subsection (a) of this section of its powers under any Act referred to in that subsection, a violation of any requirement imposed under this subchapter shall be deemed to be a violation of a requirement imposed under that Act.
-In addition to its powers under any provision of law specifically referred to in any of paragraphs (1) through (4) of subsection (a) of this section, each of the agencies referred to in that subsection may exercise, for the purpose of enforcing compliance with any requirement imposed under this subchapter, any other authority conferred on it by law.
+**(b) Violations of subchapter deemed violations of pre-existing statutory requirements; additional powers** For the purpose of the exercise by any agency referred to in any of paragraphs (1) through (4) of subsection (a) of its powers under any Act referred to in that subsection, a violation of any requirement imposed under this subchapter shall be deemed to be a violation of a requirement imposed under that Act.
+In addition to its powers under any provision of law specifically referred to in any of paragraphs (1) through (4) of subsection (a), each of the agencies referred to in that subsection may exercise, for the purpose of enforcing compliance with any requirement imposed under this subchapter, any other authority conferred on it by law.

 **(c) Overall enforcement authority of the Federal Trade Commission** Except to the extent that enforcement of the requirements imposed under this subchapter is specifically committed to some other Government agency under any of paragraphs (1) through (4) of subsection (a), and subject to subtitle B of the Consumer Financial Protection Act of 2010, the Federal Trade Commission shall be authorized to enforce such requirements.
 For the purpose of the exercise by the Federal Trade Commission of its functions and powers under the Federal Trade Commission Act [[15 U.S.C.
 41](./chapter-002-federal-trade-commission-promotion-of-export-trade-and-prevention-of-unfair-methods-of-competition.md#section-41) et seq.], a violation of any requirement imposed under this subchapter shall be deemed a violation of a requirement imposed under that Act.
 All of the functions and powers of the Federal Trade Commission under the Federal Trade Commission Act are available to the Federal Trade Commission to enforce compliance by any person subject to the jurisdiction of the Federal Trade Commission with the requirements imposed under this subchapter, irrespective of whether that person is engaged in commerce or meets any other jurisdictional tests under the Federal Trade Commission Act.